Configuration weights in coupled-cluster theory: Introduction

+Equation \eqref{eq:CC-energy} is valid for any truncation of the cluster operator (including after singles where $\hat{T}_2 = 0$) and the triple and higher-order excitations only affect the energy indirectly through the amplitude equations.

-Unfortunately, there is no simple quantum-mechanical interpretation of the cluster amplitudes.
-It is, of course, possible to compute the overlap of the CC wave function and any Slater determinant, $\braket{\Phi_\mu \vert \Psi}$, but it cannot be interpreted as a probability amplitude unless the missing normalization is taken into account.
-Even if the cluster operator is truncated, the calculation of such probability amplitudes scales factorially with $N$ and is, therefore, never done in practice.
-Time-dependent CC (TDCC) theory~\cite{ofstad_time-dependent_2023} is conveniently formulated in the bivariational framework of \citeauthor{Arponen1983},~\cite{Arponen1983} effectively mapping the quantum-mechanical problem onto classical Hamiltonian mechanics.~\cite{Arponen1991,Arponen1997,Pedersen1998} This feature was exploited in Ref.~\citenum{Pedersen2019} to propose stable symplectic integration of the TDCC equations of motion and to guide physical interpretation of the TDCC quantum state using both $\ket{\Psi}$ and its dual.
-Moreover, the bivariational viewpoint allows for a simple definition of stationary-state populations as expectation values of suitable projection operators, thus enabling conventional interpretations of TDCC quantum dynamics.~\cite{Pedersen2021} Analogously, in the present work, we use the bivariational formulation of CC theory to propose expectation-value expressions for the weights $\vert C_\mu \vert^2$, which are equally valid for truncated cluster operators and at the FCI limit.
-This allows for a simple interpretation of the CC wave function on the same footing as configuration-interaction based wave functions.
+Any other observable is computed with the aid of a dual state defined such that the CC expectation-value functional fullfils the Hellman-Feynman theorem.
+While often perceived as nothing but a computationally convenient construction, the dual state plays an important role for the fundamental physical content of the theory.
+This is particularly evident in time-dependent CC (TDCC) theory~\cite{ofstad_time-dependent_2023} which is best formulated in the bivariational framework of \citeauthor{Arponen1983},~\cite{Arponen1983} effectively mapping the quantum-mechanical problem onto classical Hamiltonian mechanics.~\cite{Arponen1991,Arponen1997,Pedersen1998} In this formulation, it is clear that $\ket{\Psi}$ and its dual together form a phase space, indicating that the CC description of a quantum state requires $\emph{both}$.
+This is also evident from equation-of-motion CC (EOM-CC)~\cite{Geertsen1989,Stanton1993,Comeau1993} theory where \emph{both} left and right eigenstates are needed to compute ground- and excited-state properties and transition probabilities.
+The relation between TDCC theory and Hamiltonian mechanics was exploited in Ref.~\citenum{Pedersen2019} to propose stable symplectic integration of the TDCC equations of motion and to guide physical interpretation of the TDCC quantum state using both $\ket{\Psi}$ and its dual on an equal footing.
+Moreover, the bivariational viewpoint allows for a simple definition of stationary-state populations as expectation values of suitable projection operators, thus enabling conventional quantum-mechanical interpretations of TDCC quantum dynamics.~\cite{Pedersen2021} Analogously, in the present work, we use the bivariational formulation of CC theory to propose expectation-value expressions for the weights $\vert C_\mu \vert^2$, which are equally valid for truncated cluster operators and at the FCI limit.
+This allows for a simple interpretation of the CC state on the same footing as configuration-interaction based wave functions.